 I’d like to say that my love of thrift shopping stems entirely from eco-friendly, frugal, and charitable intentions, but I have to admit: it’s also just really fun to hunt for treasures in places where every individual piece feels one-of-a-kind.

 My home region, the Pioneer Valley of Western Massachusetts, is rich with thrift shops, antique stores, and places that sell creatively up-cycled and refurbished goods.
-With a large student population and a culture that generally embraces a low-waste approach to living, locally-made goods, and a good old New England bargain, there are a lot of second-hand options to choose from.
+With a large student population and a culture that often embraces a low-waste approach to living, locally-made goods, and a good old New England bargain, there are a lot of second-hand options.

-We have all the usual nationwide thrift stores—Savers, Goodwill, Salvation Army—and there’s always Craigslist, local “buy nothing” groups, swap shops at transfer stations, and tag sales.
-There are a few special places, though, that I find myself coming back to when I’m looking for something specific or I want to chat with the shopkeeper.
+We have the usual chain thrift stores—Savers, Goodwill, Salvation Army—and there’s always Craigslist, local “buy nothing” groups, swap shops at transfer stations, and tag sales.
+There are a few special places, though, that I find myself coming back to when I’m looking for something specific or I want to talk to another human being.

 So, here are my favorite go-to stores in the Valley when it comes to buying things that aren’t quite new.

 I’ve included as many other stores for each category that I’m aware of.
 Some of these stores fall under the “thrift store” heading, while others are a little more in the vintage or up-cycled camp.
-I haven’t been to them all, and welcome suggestions for additions!
+I didn’t include stores that exclusively sell antiques, since they deserve their own special category, and I don’t typically buy antiques.
+And I always welcome suggestions for additions!

 Cancer Connection Thrift Shop